dsusco/tp.net-armageddon.org/_site/_special_rules/knight-world-fortified-positions.md

 ---
-name: Death Korps or Krieg Fortifications
+name: Knight World Fortified Positions
+classes:
+  - one-half
 ---
-Bunker
-: Counts as Fortifications (see [Terrain Effects](/tournament-pack/#terrain-effects)).
-Can hold three units.

 Gun Emplacement
 : Provides vehicles with a Cover Save that works in the same manner as an infantry cover save (see [Infantry Cover Saves](/tournament-pack/#infantry-cover-saves)).
 Can hold one unit.
+Units in a gun emplacement may not be barged by a war engine.

 Trench
 : Can hold one infantry unit per 4cm of length.
+Units in a trench may not be barged by a war engine.
 {: .dl-colonated }

 <div class="table-responsive">
   <table class="no-margin-bottom table table-borderless table-captioned">
-    <caption>Trenchworks Effects Table</caption>
+    <caption>Fortified Position Effects Table</caption>
     <thead>
       <tr>
         <th>Terrain</th>